 The centre has adopted the Queensland Kindergarten Learning Guideline and the principles of the national Early Years Learning Framework (EYLF) and National Quality Framework (NQF).

-- Acknowledge and respect each child’s individuality.
+- Acknowledging and respect each child’s individuality.

-- Provide a friendly, caring environment where children are given choice and the ability to work towards learning outcomes at their own pace.
+- Providing a friendly, caring environment where children are given choice and the ability to work towards learning outcomes at their own pace.
 We recognise that reaching these outcomes is not linear or predictable and seek to nurture children on their journey.

-- Promote learning towards the outcomes holistically.
+- Promoting learning towards the outcomes holistically.

-Comply with all aspects of the National Quality Framework, The ECA Code of Ethics and United Nations Rights of the Child.
+- Complying with all aspects of the National Quality Framework, The ECA Code of Ethics and United Nations Rights of the Child.